LindenLaboratory/Borealis/README.md

 ### Conductor
 - The _Conductor_ runs on a Raspberry Pi Pico WH
-- The Pico is attatches to a breadboard and the 12 and 13 pins are connected to 2 tactile buttons in order to convert to termination or command terminal modes
+- The Pico is attatches to a breadboard and the 12 and 13 pins are connected to 2 tactile buttons in order to convert to termination (red) or command terminal (green) modes
 - It also has two LEDs that are not required but increase the aesthetics
-- The _Conductor_ is contained in a custom case but this is obviously not necessary

 |![WhatsApp Image 2024-05-22 at 07 12 53](https://github.com/LindenLaboratory/Borealis/assets/134805131/91e96973-261a-4a66-8a9f-2fbef3004be1) |
 |-|